BPCI-Robotics/notebook-24-25/notebook.md

 ## Design

+### Donut picker-upper
+This design was possibly the most iterated throughout the project, as this would determine whether the robot could even do anything.

 ### Switch from iron to aluminium
 The reason that we used iron in the past is because we were concerned that aluminium, though light, would not provide sufficient strength.
 However, we realized that,